joequant/scms/doc/patent-simulation.md

  1. The said information system in claim 1 generates a report, describing all scenarios and their outcome.
 1. An information system that allows a user to enter the relevant data into the information system as in claim 1.
  1. The said information system in claim 2 allows the entry and collection of scenario data.
+ 1. The said information system in claim 2 allows the entry of scenarios based on previously defined scenarios.
  1. The said information system in claim 2 allows the entry and collection of external call data for interception.
  1. The said information system in claim 2 allows the entry of tags that identify an external call as per the previous sub-claim.
  1. The said information system in claim 2 allows the entry and collection of notes.